 Notice the cornerstone at the base of the porch, which was laid in 1909 by the local Masonic order with a large crowd in attendance (see photos 2 & 3).

 The library, President’s office, and state-of-the-art sewing labs, cooking and chemistry labs, classrooms, and a gym were inside.
-Be sure to look up to the windows on the second floor, where mandatory calisthenics and assemblies were held.
+(See photo 4) Be sure to look up to the windows on the second floor, where mandatory calisthenics and assemblies were held.
 Students then could only complete a high school diploma or pursue a certificate in a professional program like teaching or food science.
 Four-year bachelor’s degrees came later.

-Still home to administrative offices and classrooms, the building’s name today recognizes the contributions of Drs.
-Joanne and Alexander Gabbin (see photos 4 & 5), who were honored when it was rededicated as Gabbin Hall in 2021.
-Faculty members and administrators who are known nationally and locally, the married couple came to JMU in 1985, a time when JMU was still actively desegregating all levels of the institution.
+After a year-long process involving the entire JMU community and local Harrisonburg residents, the JMU Board of Visitors rededicated it as Gabbin Hall in 2021.
+This name recognizes the significance of Drs.Joanne and Alexander Gabbin, honored faculty members and administrators who are known nationally and locally.
+(See photos 5 & 6) A married couple, they came to JMU in 1985, a time when JMU was still actively desegregating all levels of the institution.

-Joanne V. Gabbin taught in the English department until her retirement in 2022.
+Dr. Joanne V. Gabbin taught in the English department until her retirement in 2022.
 She also served as director of the Honors Program (now Honors College) for 19 years.
 In 2005, she became the founder and executive director of the nation’s first academic center devoted to Black poetry, the Furious Flower Poetry Center at JMU.

-Alexander Gabbin is an accounting professor and academic unit head in the College of Business.
+Dr. Alexander Gabbin is an accounting professor and academic unit head in the College of Business.
 He co-founded the National Black MBA Association, which advances equity in business programs and mentors young professionals.
 At JMU, he was the first Black director of the School of Accounting.